shdown/luastatus/plugins/llamacxx/README.rst

 ========
 This plugin provides answers to the given prompts from a local LLM (large language model).
 It uses `llama.cpp <https://github.com/ggml-org/llama.cpp/>`_ REST API.
-A widget using this plugin can either generate the prompts by iteself (e.g. fetch a random prompt from a list using Lua's ``math.random``) or use data from "nested widgets" (e.g. ``xtitle`` or ``mpd``) that this plugin can spawn.
+A widget using this plugin can either generate the prompts by itself (e.g. fetch a random prompt from a list using Lua's ``math.random``) or use data from "nested widgets" (e.g. ``xtitle`` or ``mpd``) that this plugin can spawn.